On the exact and $\varepsilon$-strong simulation of (jump) diffusions

 \subsection{Simulating Elementary Brownian Path Space Probabilities}

-In this section we briefly outline results pertaining to the probability that a Brownian bridge sample path is contained within a particular layer \cite{AMS:A60, JAP:PW01} (Theorem \ref{thm:gamma}) and how to simulate events of this probability \cite{MCAP:BPR08} (Corollary \ref{cor:gamma}).
-Similarly in Theorems \ref{thm:delta1} and \ref{thm:delta2} we outline a result (first shown in \cite{MCAP:BPR08}) in which we show that the probability that a Bessel bridge sample path is contained within a particular layer can be represented as an infinite series.\\ \\ Of particular importance for what follows is Corollary \ref{cor:delta2}, in which we establish that it is possible (without any further assumption regarding the layer) to simulate events with a probability corresponding to the probability that a Bessel bridge sample path is contained within a particular layer by application Corollary \ref{cor:ris}. \begin{theorem}[ {\cite[Theorem 3]{JAP:PW01}}] The probability that a Brownian bridge sample path $W\sim \mathbbm{W}^{x,y}_{s,t}$, remains in the interval $[\ell,\upsilon]$ (i.e. $\forall\,u\in[s,t]\,W_u\in[\ell,\upsilon]$) can be represented as an infinite series,
+In this section, we briefly outline results pertaining to the probability that a Brownian bridge sample path is contained within a particular interval \cite{AMSA60,JAPPW01} (Theorem~\ref{thmgamma}) and how to simulate events of this probability \cite{MCAPBPR08} (Corollary~\ref{corgamma}).
+In Figure~\ref{figgamimg}, we show example sample path trajectories of a Brownian bridge $W\sim\mathbb{W}^{x,y}_{s,t}$, which remain in the interval $[\ell,\upsilon]$.
+Similarly in Theorems \ref{thmdelta1} and \ref{thmdelta2} we outline a result (first shown in \cite{MCAPBPR08}) that shows that the probability a Bessel bridge sample path is contained within a particular interval can be represented as an infinite series.
+We reproduce these results as they are used and extended extensively throughout the remainder of this paper.
+In the rest of this paper, with a slight abuse of notation, we write $ \{W\in[\ell,\upsilon] \}$ to mean $\{W_u\dvt s\leq u\leq t\}\subset[\ell,\upsilon]$.
+Further details on the results developed in this section can be found in \cite{PhDP13}, Chapter~6.1.1.

+Of particular importance for what follows is Corollary~\ref{cordelta2}, in which we establish that it is possible to simulate events with a probability corresponding to the probability that a Bessel bridge sample path is contained within a particular interval (without assumptions on the size of the interval), by application of Corollary~\ref{corris}.